tumi8/libmoon/README.md

 libmoon supports all [NICs supported by DPDK](http://dpdk.org/doc/nics).
 Note that some NICs (e.g., [Mellanox](install-mlx.md)) require external components to work with DPDK.
 Refer to the DPDK documentation for further information.
-We test and develop libmoon on various NICs of the ixgbe, i40e, and igb family.
+We test and develop libmoon on various NICs of the ice, ixgbe, i40e, and igb family.
+Hardware checksum offloading and timestamping currently does not work on ixgbe NICs with this version of libmoon.

 ### Why should I use this instead of DPDK directly?
 It's easier to get started.
 Seriously, have you tried reading one of the DPDK examples?